rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 If you identify a user with your application's unique identifier like email, database ID etc. RudderStack stores this ID in a cookie named `rl_user_id` and attaches to every event.

-There are two options that you can use to identify users when using the JavaScript SDK:
+There are two options that you can use to identify anonymous users when using the JavaScript SDK:

-#### **Overriding `anonymousID` in the `options` parameter**
+#### **Overriding `anonymousId` in the `options` parameter**

-There can be scenarios where you may want to provide your own `anonymousID` instead of an auto-generated ID by the SDK.
+There can be scenarios where you may want to provide your own `anonymousId` instead of an auto-generated ID by the SDK.
 To do so, you can provide the `anonymousId` in the `options` parameter of the `identify` call, as mentioned above.
 This will send the value provided by you in the `anonymousId` key of the event.

 {% hint style="info" %}
 All other events will have`anonymousId` from the one persisted in the cookie, except this event where you override the options.